The TWRA needs your help in collecting invasive carp

 The agency will continue to post information about invasive carp and efforts to combat the growth and expansion of these fish into our waters.
 Please keep informed and help spread the word to help stop the spread of invasive carp in Tennessee’s lakes and rivers.

-Currently, the ACHIP program has enrolled wholesale fish dealers and commercial fishermen.
+Currently, the TCHIP program has enrolled wholesale fish dealers and commercial fishermen.
 The program assists wholesale fish dealers and commercial fishermen by providing incentives for the harvest and sale of invasive carp.

-As of August 18, 2021, the ACHIP program has provided the necessary funds for the removal of over 10.4 million pounds of carp from the Tennessee and Cumberland rivers.
+As of August 31, 2022, the TCHIP program has provided the necessary funds for the removal of over 18.4 million pounds of carp from the Tennessee and Cumberland rivers.

 TWRA encourages bow fishers and bow fishing tournaments to consider a carp-only format.